tshepang/blog/content/bamboozled-2000.md

-is the best acting role I've seen by the not-too-talented Damon Wayans as the lead character, Jada Pinkett is sweet to the eye as his *help*, Mos Def is real fun as a shit-for-brains gangster, but the movie's only really good peformance is that of Michael Rapaport, who plays the TV executive.
+is the best acting role I've seen by the not-too-talented Damon Wayans as the lead character, Jada Pinkett is sweet to the eye as his *help*, Mos Def is real fun as a shit-for-brains gangster, but the movie's only really good performance is that of Michael Rapaport, who plays the TV executive.
 Shit, this niggah is (nearly) worth the entire movie itself, and is so **real**.